Rahul-algo/learning-/README.md

+This work flow for datascience projects
+Author:Rahul bhakre

 # Data Science Project - Basic Flow (Ant Project)

 This README provides a basic flow for setting up and running a data science project, structured in a way that resembles the "ant" build approach (task-based, modular, and repeatable steps).